Posted on September 17, 2009 in Teen Drug Addiction

 The study mentioned in this post was published online in the Journal of Adolescent Health.

-A survey of 12- to 17-year-olds in the U.S. has found that about 20 percent said they have given their prescription drugs like Oxycontin and Darvocet to friends or obtained drugs the same way, Reuters reported Aug.
+A survey of 12- to 17-year-olds in the U.S. has found that about 20 percent said they have given their prescription drugs like Oxycontin and Darvocet to friends or obtained drugs for abuse the same way, Reuters reported Aug.
 18.

 Allergy drugs, narcotic pain relievers, antibiotics, acne medications, antidepressants, and anti-anxiety medications were the most commonly shared.
 Three-quarters of those who borrowed drugs from friends said they did so in lieu of visiting a doctor.